 Lesley found out later that her adopted brother Harley went on a quest to the perilous Land of Dawn.
 She can’t help but follow him to ensure his safety.
 The moment they met, she noticed that his once immature brother has improved a lot—perhaps because of the hardships he experienced along the way.
 She decided to continue training him in the Land of Dawn while she keeps her protected.

-This guide will be mostly referenced to best practices of the Global Top 1 Lesley player RinSylvie.
-With almost 10,000 Lesley games played, her experience with this hero is undeniably exceptional.
-We will examine her best Lesley build and dissect her choice of emblem, spell and items to see how they blend well with Lesley’s native features and skills.
+This guide will be mostly referenced to best practices of the Global Top 1 Lesley player SunSky.
+His experience with this hero is undeniably exceptional.
+We will examine his best Lesley build and dissect his choice of emblem, spell and items to see how they blend well with Lesley’s native features and skills.

 Every successful hit of her Basic Attack restores 5 points of her energy.
 In every 5 seconds that she doesn’t receive any damage, Lesley’s range widens and her Critical Chance increases to 50%.
 Her Basic Attack spikes up to 1.2 times damage.
 Lesley’s improved basic attack has double the amount of energy restored.
 When the Lethal Shot is used on minions, the damage will have a 20% increase.